10 Ways to Make a Difference with Extra Money

 If you’re blessed financially, you’re probably not used to worrying about where your next meal will come from, but this is a reality for many.
 You are likely confronted by this reality when you see impoverished members of your community holding signs requesting money.
 Many people feel uncomfortable in these scenarios and aren’t sure the best way to help the person.

-When you see someone in need, you can’t go wrong by offering to buy them a meal.
+When you see someone in need, you can’t go wrong by offering to buy them a meal and it’s one of the easiest ways to make a difference.
 If you’re on your way to get lunch at a restaurant, ask them to join you.
 This not only meets their practical need for food but can also help meet their deeper need for relational connection.
 Take the time to learn about them.
 Talk, laugh and enjoy a good meal together.
 If you don’t have time to join someone for a meal, you can give them a gift card for a restaurant within walking distance.
 Dropping off a prepared meal or food from the grocery store is also a generous gesture.

 6. Pay off Students’ Lunch Accounts